paulzzx/TAMO2026/README.md

 ## Datasets

-To evaluate the effectiveness of HyTaLM, we conduct extensive experiments on our proposed table structure understanding dataset **StructQA** and four public table reasoning benchmarks (HiTab, WikiTQ, WikiSQL, and FetaQA).
+To evaluate the effectiveness of TAMO, we conduct extensive experiments on our proposed table structure understanding dataset **StructQA** and four public table reasoning benchmarks (HiTab, WikiTQ, WikiSQL, and FetaQA).
 The **StructQA** dataset is located in the "``dataset/structProbe``" folder.
 In the early stages of the experiment, we named it structProbe, signifying that this is a probe testing LLM's understanding of table structures.
 For details on its construction, please refer to the paper.

 ## How to Run